Viewed 45 times today.

 Medically, our Jack Herer cannabis seeds grow into medium-height plants that provide relief from the symptoms of depression, soothe away stress and anxieties, and reduce pain.
 The strain is not recommended for nighttime use since, despite the relaxation, users often find themselves too attentive to nod off – avoid this strain in the afternoon and evening if you struggle with falling asleep.

 Jack Herer cannabis seeds have a relatively short flowering period of 50 to 70 days.
 Large, round buds provide a good yield both indoor and out, though the medium height and compact body of Jack Herer makes it an ideal choice for indoor growing.
 You can expect up to 500 grams of harvestable flower from each square meter of indoor growth, and gardeners with moderate experience should find the growing process quite straight-forward.
-To learn more about this strain, take a look at our Jack Herer blog post!
+To learn more about this strain, take a look at our Jack Herer article!